etag/user_documentation/User_Guide_for_ETAG.md

 - Using ETAG's already designed, standardized database will save you time on managing your own database.
 - ETAG provides several visualizations that can be accessed via API for your lab website or outreach.
 - Data from all of your studies can be pulled from the database at once with API calls in R or Python.
 - Data can be public OR private, allowing you to share data when you're ready.
+Our freemium model (FIXME) will allow data to be private for two years with a free account.
+Paid accounts will go towards funding ETAG server and maintenance costs.

 ## Create an account (FIXME)